jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 #### qt5-basic-image

-This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake` sufficient to develop basic `QWidgets` apps.
-This is typically all I use.
+This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake`.
+This packages included in this image are sufficient to develop basic `QWidgets` apps and typically what I use.

 #### qt5-image